libretime/libretime/docs/releases/README.md

 :::note

-:sparkles: New LibreTime versions are released when it is ready :tm:.
+:sparkles: New LibreTime versions are released when it's ready :tm:.

 :::